jeffbinder/promptarray/README.md

 Designing reliable prompts, however, is a complex matter.
 The emergence of text generators has led to the practice of [prompt engineering](https://arxiv.org/abs/2107.13586)—that is, techniques (some automated, some manual) for designing better language model inputs.
 Some researchers have also developed new approaches to text generation that depart from the basic prompt-in, completion-out paradigm.
 One [proposed approach](https://arxiv.org/pdf/2103.00453.pdf) uses a secondary prompt to indicate forms of "bias" that are to be discouraged in the output.
 A related technique is [calibration](https://arxiv.org/pdf/2102.09690.pdf), which adjusts the probability distribution based on the output given a generic input.

-This repo implements the rudiments of what I am hoping will become a broader set of techniques for controlling text generators.
-Rather than entering a single text prompt that is fed directly into the model, one enters an expression that can incorporate the following operators:
+This repo implements the rudiments of what I am hoping will become a broader set of techniques for controlling text generators. as opposed to entering a single text prompt that is fed directly into the model, one enters an expression that can incorporate the following operators:

 | Operator | Meaning |
 | --- | --- |